suchusername/ip-camera/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Managing the bot

+to get information about how to use the bot, send /help.

+#### Example of the bot's operation

+1. To get started send `/star`.

+2. You will be prompted to enter an email.
+Enter it if you want to receive email notifications from the tracker.
+Otherwise click `skip` to continue without email.
+To stop work press `stop`.

+3. You will be prompted to enter the IP address of the camera to which you want to connect.
+To stop work press `stop`.

+4. The **camera control mode** is activated.
+A photo of the camera is displayed along with a message showing the current camera configurations.
+Commands for controlling the camera will appear at the bottom of the dialog:
+	- `up`, `down`, `left`, `right`  are used to change the orientation of the camera in space.

+	- `zoom in`, `zoom out`  are used for zooming.

+	- `show` sends a photo from the camera.

+	- `track` enables **tracking mode**.

+	- `stop` stops working with the camera.

+#### Tracking mode

+In tracking mode the neural network detects objects in the photo from the camera and notifies the user if something appears in the photo (people, cars, etc.).
+In this case, the camera control is blocked.
+To see what is happening on the camera, click `show`. to return to the **camera control mode**, press `stop`.
 ## Installation

 Here's how to install the project on a local machine and on Google Cloud.